PierUgit/enhanced-allocatables/README.md

 - manage the size=0 case
 - refine some default values (keep=.true. should be implied with extend= and drop=, and container='any' may be implied with drop=)
-- add more tests to for arguments checking
+- add more tests for argument checking
 - write the routines for the 2D case (rank=2 or more arrays have some specificities compared to rank=1)
+- add the source= and mold= specifiers